EudiaApentsui/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that converts numbers from base 10 to base 16

 A script that encodes and decodes text using the rot13 encryption

+A script that prints every other line from input starting with the first line